 Kim founded Shine On!
 Kids (originally the Tyler Foundation) with her husband, Mark Ferris after their son, Tyler, died from complications of infant leukemia in 2006.
 From 1990, Kim worked in Tokyo as a professional voice-over artist, TV and radio announcer, and narrator for educational recordings.
 She graduated with a BA in mathematics and an MS in systems engineering from the University of Virginia.

 Dr. Hara joined the Shine On!
 Kids Board of Directors in 2008, where his experience and professional expertise has been very helpful in expanding our programming and outreach.
-He is currently the deputy director at Osaka City General Hospital and clinical professor at Osaka University, School of Medicine.
+He is currently the Vice President of the Children’s Medical Center, Osaka City General Hospital and clinical professor at Osaka University, School of Medicine.
 Dr. Hara received his degree from Osaka University, School of Medicine in 1980.
 His career in pediatrics began during his residency at Osaka University Hospital and continued at Osaka Kaisei Hospital, followed by Suita Municipal Hospital where he was chief of division.
 In 2005 Dr. Hara joined Osaka City General Hospital as chief of division for hematology/pediatric oncology.
 Dr. Hara holds several leadership positions in the medical community, including the: Japanese Society of Pediatric Oncology; Japanese Pediatric Brain Tumor Consortium (president); Japan Association of Childhood Leukemia Study; Japanese Society of Pediatric Hematology; Japan Society for Hematopoietic Cell Transplantation, and Japan Rhabdomyosarcoma Study Group (vice-chairman).

 Dr. Kuroda graduated from Keio University, School of Medicine (pediatric surgery) in 1982.
 He was a fellow at Massachusetts General Hospital (US) in the Department of Pediatric Surgery in 1988 before returning to Japan and becoming an assistant at the Department of Surgery, Keio University in 1990.
 From 1992 to 2010 he held a number of senior positions in pediatric surgery at several top hospitals in Tokyo before becoming a professor at Keio University, his alma mater, in 2011.
 He is also an advising doctor, medical specialist and counselor of the Japanese Society of Pediatric Surgeons.